hashicorp/terraform-provider-aws/website/docs/r/inspector2_enabler.html.markdown

 # Resource: aws_inspector2_enabler

-Terraform resource for enabling Amazon Inspector resource scans.
+Terraform resource for enabling Amazon Inspector2 resource scans.

-This resource must be created in the Organization's Administrator Account.
+This resource could be created either in the Organization's Administrator Account to be enabled in several accounts at once or in a particular account.

 ## Example Usage